jamescherti/compile-angel.el/README.md

 These modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

+Why use compile-angel?
+Because functions such as *package-install* and *package-recompile-all* are insufficient for recompiling all `.el` files.
+While they effectively compile `.el` files within packages, they ignore files that are not part of any package.
+In contrast, **compile-angel** ensures that all loaded files are compiled, regardless of whether they belong to a package or not.

 The author of *compile-angel* was previously a user of *auto-compile*, but encountered an issue where several `.el` files were not being compiled by *auto-compile*, leading to Emacs performance degradation due to the absence of native compilation.
 After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.

 **The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.**